Attack of the Puppet People

 Attack of the Puppet People (retitled Six Inches Tall for its U.K. release) is a 1958 American black-and-white science fiction horror film produced and directed by Bert I. Gordon.
 It stars John Agar, John Hoyt, and June Kenney.
 Gordon also supervised the film's special effects.
-American International Pictures released the film on June 30, 1958 as a double feature with War of the Colossal Beast.
+American International Pictures released the film on June 30, 1958 as a double feature with War of the Colossal Beast (1958).
+(Historian Bill Warren lists the double feature's release date as August 7, 1958.)

 The film was rushed into production by AIP and Bert I. Gordon to capitalize on the popular success of Universal-International's The Incredible Shrinking Man, released the previous year in 1957.

 Plot

 The doll manufacturing company Dolls Inc. is owned and operated by Mr. Franz, who has a personal collection of very lifelike dolls stored in glass canisters locked in a display case on a wall.
 Sally Reynolds answers a newspaper advertisement for a secretary position.
 Although unnerved by Franz’s extremely friendly and pushy manner, she is ultimately moved to take the job by his appeals over how short-handed the company is.

 A traveling salesman, Bob Westley, comes to the office, and he and Sally develop a relationship.
 After working at the doll factory for several weeks, Bob makes a marriage proposal to Sally.
 He persuades her to quit her job, promising to break the news to Franz.

 The next day, however, Franz tells Sally that Bob has returned home to take care of extended business.
 She finds it completely implausible that Bob would abandon her in such a manner, and notices a new doll in Franz’s collection that looks just like Bob.
 She goes to the police, claiming that Franz has shrunken Bob and added him to his doll collection.
 Sergeant Paterson is skeptical until Sally names Janet Hall, the secretary who preceded her and Ernie Larson, a postman she heard had vanished after a visit to Dolls, Inc.; both are listed as missing persons.
 Confronted by Paterson, Franz says his dolls are all modeled on people he knows, and shows him a complete run of Bob dolls to prove the resemblance to a shrunken Bob is meaningless.